A manifestation of order and beauty in nature is called symmetry.

 Hence, mass can be converted into energy and vice versa.

-The case of matter antimatter annihilation is an example of the conversion of mass into energy.
+The case of matter-antimatter annihilation is an example of the conversion of mass into energy.

 The mass-energy equivalence, which may seem strange at first, has surprising consequences.